flber/Pillar/README.md

 # Pillar
-A simple site generator with template support, written in plain Rust with no extensions.
+A simple site generator with template support, written in plain Rust with no dependencies.

 Soon to be used in [[my site]](https://mineralexistence.com)